tplinderoth/ngsAssociation/README.md

 ##Examples

-The manual explains how to run examples for all of ngsAssociaton's subprograms using the data located in the ngsAssociation/examples directory.
+The user manual explains how to run examples for all of ngsAssociation's subprograms using the data located in the ngsAssociation/examples directory.

 ##Author Details